 chanComp1 = comm.RayleighChannel( ...
 'SampleRate', Rs, ...
 'MaximumDopplerShift', fd, ...
 'DopplerSpectrum', dopplerComp1, ...
 'RandomStream', 'mt19937ar with seed', ...
 'Seed', 99, ...
 'PathGainsOutputPort', true)

-chanComp1 = comm.RayleighChannel with properties: SampleRate: 9600 PathDelays: 0 AveragePathGains: 0 NormalizePathGains: true MaximumDopplerShift: 10 DopplerSpectrum: [1x1 struct] Use get to show all properties
+chanComp1 = comm.RayleighChannel with properties: SampleRate: 9600 PathDelays: 0 AveragePathGains: 0 NormalizePathGains: true MaximumDopplerShift: 10 DopplerSpectrum: [1x1 struct] Show all properties

 Similarly, the second magneto-ionic component has a Gaussian Doppler spectrum with standard deviation